gardener/gardener-extension-registry-cache/docs/usage/registry-cache/upstream-credentials.md

 ## Gotchas

+- The registry cache is not protected by any authentication/authorization mechanism.
+The caches images (incl. private images) can be fetched from the registry cache without authentication/authorization.
+Note that the registry cache itself is not exposed publicly.
 - The registry cache provides the credentials for every request against the corresponding upstream.
 In some cases, misconfigured credentials can prevent the registry cache to pull even public images from the upstream (for example: invalid service account key for Artifact Registry).
 However, this behaviour is controlled by the server-side logic of the upstream registry.